-3.5 Pupils with a Statement of Special Educational Needs or an Education Health & Care Plan (EHCP)
+3.5 Pupils with an Education Health & Care Plan (EHCP)

-Entitlement to free school transport assistance for a pupil with special educational needs and/or a disability who has a Statement of Special Educational Needs or an EHCP is based on the following criteria.
-Where a parent chooses to send their pupil to a more distant school or specialist provider, even though the nearest qualifying school is able to meet the pupil's needs, they will normally assume responsibility for the provision of transport and any associated costs, subject to the rules set out in Dudley MBC v Shurvington (2012):
+Entitlement to free school transport assistance for a pupil with special educational needs and/or a disability who has an EHCP is based on the following criteria.
+Where a parent chooses to send their pupil to a more distant school or specialist provider, even though their qualifying school is able to meet the pupil's needs, they will normally assume responsibility for the provision of transport and any associated costs, subject to the rules set out in Dudley MBC v Shurvington (2012):

 - The pupil is a Warwickshire resident

-- The pupil holds a statement of special educational needs, an Education Heath & Care Plan (EHCP) or is accessing a placement for continuous assessment such as;
+- The pupil holds an Education Heath & Care Plan (EHCP) or is accessing a placement for continuous assessment such as;

-- A designated speech and language unit
+- A designated resource provision unit

-- A specialist nursery
+- o A specialist nursery

-• The pupil is attending the nearest qualifying school
+• The pupil is attending their qualifying school

-The nearest qualifying school is a qualifying school that provides education appropriate to the age, ability, and aptitude of the pupil, and taking into account the child's special educational needs.
-For most children this is still likely to be their nearest mainstream school.
+The qualifying school for a pupil is a school which meets the definition in Paragraph 2.2 that provides education appropriate to the age, ability, and aptitude of the pupil, and taking into account the child's special educational needs.
+For most children this is still likely to be their nearest mainstream school, or the child's priority area school.